-Below I share a bit of my personal experience (and also of my close colleagues) that should help you put together your personal strategy to land a job.
+Below I share a bit of my personal experience (and also of my close colleagues) that should help you put together your personal strategy to land a job in this challenging field.
 So get yourself ready, leave your comfort zone and let’s make our career resolutions come true!

 1 – Leave your comfort zone

-Economic downturn, unemployment numbers sky-rocketing, and so much other bad news have hit us during 2009.
-Popular advice is: “If you have a job, stick with it until the crisis is over”.
+Economic downturn, unemployment numbers sky-rocketing, and so much other bad news hit us on a daily basis.
+Popular advice is: “If you have a job, stick with it until this whole crisis thing is over”.
 Sure, this is definitely reasonable, but as the old motto says: With crisis comes opportunity”.
 Take advantage of the opportunity, leave your comfort zone!

-Numbers in the past couple of quarters are signaling a recovery of the economy worldwide, and 2010 promises to be the ideal time to find a better job.
+Numbers in the past couple of quarters are signaling a recovery of the economy worldwide, and the next couple of months promises to be the ideal time to find a better job.
 As any other change in our life, this action might require a lot of effort and compromise, especially if you find yourself in a very “comfortable zone”.
 The first question to ask yourself: Am I happy with my job?
 If your answer is anything but a resounding yes, it’s time to open up your eyes and ears for the market.
-In case you decide it’s time for a change in your life, it’s time to create a plan of action for 2010.
+In case you decide it’s time for a change in your life, it’s time to create a plan of action.

 2 – Create a plan, and stick to it